 Okay let’s get back on target.
 A knife or a pistol by itself is a solid tool/weapon.
 However a knife and gun combo is truly powerful and increases your capabilities.
 You need to train with them individually and together.
 These can be used together like a joint weapon system.
 They can be used as impact weapons, less lethal and lethal applications.
 Your knife or knives could be folders or fixed blade.
 You could carry them in your pocket with a pocket clip as most do.
 Or you could carry a fixed blade in an inside the waistband (IWB) sheath or as a neck knife.
 You have to find the carry method that works best for you and train to develop muscle memory.
 You will enhance your fine and gross motor skills through your training.
 I will also discuss knives and edged weapons in greater detail as we progress in our training.

 The situation at the time will likely dictate which tool/weapon you use.
-Like the old saying you want to use the right tool for the right job.
+Like the old saying you want to use the right tool for the right job (see here for a fantastic study / testing of over 100 knives!).
 A knife was man’s first tool and there are almost endless options that you can use a knife.
 You need to develop both your strong side and weak side or right hand and left hand.

 For your handgun it’s important to know that shooting is a perishable skill that must be maintained.
 It should be a critical skill and core fundamental that you can fight/operate your handgun and knife with either hand and from either side.
 Please note that once you have deployed a knife/edged weapon it’s best to keep it out.
 It can be difficult to secure a fixed blade or even a folder during a combative situation.
 Both require the development of weapon retention skills.
 We have all heard of the stories on the news and in the papers about police officers shot with their own firearm or a victim lost his/her weapon during a struggle with an attacker/intruder and was shoot with their own gun.
 Put in the time and focus on real world training so you do not become another sad statistic.